onnia/Local-upload-folder/README.md

 Local upload folder
 ===================

 This is application that creates a folder that you can copy your images and its generates picture feed to your browser.
 The image gallery is using express framework to generate the web gallery to your localhost.
 The images are handled with grunt task runner.

 The application need to get up and running wit terminal command of

 ```grunt
 ```

 The default task for grunt is to fireup the express server and start generating image to the gallery

-More documentation will be added later

 ### Release schedule

-* v0.0.9 14th of October: The the gallery is done
+* v0.0.9 14th of October: The  gallery is done

 * v0.1.0 21st of October: The gallery is being updated with the images that are copied to the img folder